-NOTES REGARDING ALL APPENDICES
+NOTES CONCERNING ALL APPENDICES

-- Do not attach any of the requested appendices described above as files for fields 9, 10, 11, and 12. - Follow the above instructions to include the information as appendices to the project narrative file. - These appendices will not count toward the project narrative's page limitation. - Do not attach any files to fields 9, 10, 11, or 12.
+- Follow the above instructions to include the information as appendices to the project narrative file. - These appendices will not count toward the project narrative's page limitation. - Do not attach any files to fields 9, 10, 11, or 12.